 The woman bowed.
 “I am Tala.
 Lord Wolfram’s cousin.”

-Elanore saw the resemblance then – the same long features, light-colored eyes, and dark hair.
+Elanore saw the resemblance then – the same long features and light-colored eyes.

 The woman studied Elanore before she delivered her message.
 “Your presence has been requested in the dining hall.
 Millicent shall wait upon your grandmother while I escort you downstairs.”